Skip to main content

 Abuse is not always physical, it can take many different forms.
 Remember: if it feels wrong it probably is.

 Relationships can be abusive even without physical abuse.
-Emotional abuse includes non-physical behaviours like threats, insults, constant checking in, excessive texting, humiliation, intimidation, isolation, stalking, and gaslighting.
+Our research on emotional abuse in intimate relationships shows that emotional abuse includes non-physical behaviours like threats, insults, constant checking in, excessive texting, humiliation, intimidation, isolation, stalking, and gaslighting.

 Examples of emotional abuse are: